 Report the situation: Witnesses must report the situations they observe to a person in authority.
-It’s not a matter of spreading rumours or going on a witch hunt, but if you have heard or seen something, you must help stop the situation.
-Spreading rumours or distorting the truth by telling colleagues can undermine investigations and damage the credibility of testimony.
+If you have heard or seen something, it is your duty to help stop the situation.
+On the other hand, be aware that spreading rumours or distorting the truth by talking with colleagues can undermine investigations and damage the credibility of witness testimony.
 Employers have a legal obligation, but each employee has an obligation too.

 After assessing the situation, if you can act safely, stop the sexual violence either be intervening directly or helping the potential victim escape the situation.

 If the victim is in danger or you are concerned for their safety or your own, call 911.